neonsquare/bucklescript-benchmark/README.md

 optimization across public API boundaries.

-The main point here is, that a language like Reason defines simple language semantics that _abstract away_ any concrete representation of code and values so that they can later be changed, improved or optimized.
+The main point here is, that a language like Reason defines simple language semantics of OCaml that _abstract away_ any concrete representation of code and values so that they can later be changed, improved or optimized.
 Automatically.
 Or short: A future improved BuckleScript compiler can generate even faster code out of the same given Reason example.
 Without